Table of Contents

 As I mentioned initially, the alternative to buying is building links naturally.

-The three main ways to do this are by:
+The three main ways I recommend doing this are by:

 Building Them Through Digital PR